 A senior veterinarian at Chewy, Katy Nelson, DVM, advises that since your feline friend will spend most of the trip in the carrier, you should make it as comfortable as possible.
 She recommends bringing along familiar items like their favorite stuffed animal, an outgrown tee, or a cozy blanket.
-To help your cat relax in their carrier, try using a feline pheromone spray, such as Feliway.
+To help your cat relax in their carrier, try spraying them with a feline pheromone product, such as Feliway.

 In addition, get your cat used to the carrier well in advance of your trip by buying it a few weeks beforehand.
-Because of this, they will be able to become accustomed to it and overcome any initial apprehension.
+This will help them become accustomed to it, and eventually overcome any initial apprehension.
 Nelson suggests leaving it out so your pet can "sniff around, explore, and possibly nap inside it."
 "As they become more comfortable with the carrier, take them on short walks and then drives.
 When it's time to board the plane, remember to stow your usual belongings in the overhead bin. "

 Nelson advises that, when traveling with cats, one should err on the side of caution in case of an emergency.
 Leash, harness, collapsible bowl, wipes, treats, and kibble should all be brought along.
 She goes on to say, "Most carriers will include a spot to store these items but keep food and water separate to avoid any spills."
 Marking your carrier with your name, number, and final address is also crucial. "

-It may be best to avoid feeding your cat in the morning of takeoff, even if doing so feels cruel.
+Even though it's not nice, you might want to skip feeding your cat the morning of takeoff.
 How come Some cats, according to Sheen, will feel queasy and throw up, so feeding them less is preferable.
 Even so, it is still important to make sure they drink enough water.
 An absorbent pad, like a puppy potty pad, should be placed inside the carrier in case an accident occurs.

 Read on for some related advice on how to encourage your feline friend to drink more water.